CrazySeven2023/aquariumking/policy.md

-We may notify you via postings on www.dreamstonevr.com, and via e-mail or any other communications means to contact information you provide to us.
+We may notify you  via e-mail or any other communications means to contact information you provide to us.
 All notices given by you or required from you under these Terms of Service or the CrazySeven Games Privacy Policy shall be in writing and addressed to: CrazySeven Games’s address.
 Any notices that you provide without compliance with this Section on Notices shall have no legal effect.